 Among the 3 winners in the Renewable Energies category of the Energy Transition Trophy of l'Usine Nouvelle magazine in May 2015.

-This eco-district – the area’s first – was built on the site of a former hospital and supported by institutional (Townhall - Domofrance), industrial (Engie - Vermilion) and real estate (Pichet), partners.
+This eco-neighborhood – the area’s first – was built on the site of a former hospital and supported by institutional (Townhall - Domofrance), industrial (Engie - Vermilion) and real estate (Pichet), partners.
 The project embodies the shared desire to create a functional living space, evolving and integrated into its natural environment, which values the heritage and resources of the area.

 Vermilion provides 80% of the energy needed to heat these homes by recovering the heat energy from the water from its oil production process near the site (previously this "secondary " energy was not used).